 Digital Canberra Challenge

 Digital Canberra Challenge is an ACT Government Initiative to engage Canberra's brightest minds to help build and support a dynamic, healthy and prosperous Digital City for the 21st century.
-It is managed by the eGovernment Cluster, in partnership with NICTA, CollabIT and the Canberra Business Council.
+It is managed by the eGovernment Cluster, in partnership with Data61, CollabIT and the Canberra Business Council.

 The Challenge aims to engage ACT innovators and SMEs in the development of new or improved digital government services.
 It is anticipated that this will stimulate innovation in electronic and mobile technologies, in turn helping to improve community access to government and public sector services.